 Substantially all the Company's business is carried on through its various subsidiaries.
-The Company's initiative to eliminate redundancies in its legal structure resulted in the dissolution of certain of the Company's legal entities in the United States and in Canada during 2023.
-The following chart illustrates, as at the date of this AIF, the Company's significant subsidiaries, including their respective jurisdiction of incorporation and the percentage of voting securities in each that are directly held by the Company:
+During the year 2024, the subsidiary General Exploration Partners, Inc. changed its name to ShaMaran Atrush Ltd. The following chart illustrates, as at the date of this AIF, the Company's significant subsidiaries, including their respective jurisdiction of incorporation and the percentage of voting securities in each that are directly held by the Company: